June 8, 2025

 Review Your Other Options

 While on the Harvard waitlist, it is important to explore and consider other college options.
-Accept an offer of admission from another institution before the deadline to ensure you have a backup plan in case you are not ultimately admitted off the waitlist.
+Accept an offer of admission from another institution before the deadline to ensure you have a backup plan in case you are not ultimately admitted from the waitlist.

 Send a Letter of Continued Interest